subhaganesh/flask_docker/README.md

 Build the Docker image for your Flask application using the provided Dockerfile:

-docker build -t myflaskapp:latest
+docker build -t mark-app:latest

-This command builds the Docker image using the Dockerfile in the current directory and assigns it the tag myflaskapp:latest.
+This command builds the Docker image using the Dockerfile in the current directory and assigns it the tag mark-app:latest.

 ## Run the Docker Container
 Start a Docker container from the image you built:

-docker run -d -p 5000:5000 myflaskapp:latest
+docker run -d -p 5000:5000 mark-app:latest

 This command runs the Docker container in detached mode (-d) and maps port 5000 from the container to port 5000 on your local machine.